 Students completing all courses listed in the curriculum will be awarded a program certificate and will be eligible to apply for the State Board Examination if they have a minimum of a 10th grade high school equivalency.
 After passing the examination, students are awarded a license to practice as a cosmetologist in Alabama.
 Admission is conditional and depends on the student's ability to perform the essential functions identified for this program.
-A high school diploma or GED is not required; however, students are required to have specifically documented ability to benefit.
-(See Admission to Courses not Creditable Toward an Associate Degree in the Admissions Policies and Procedures section in the catalog.)
+A high school diploma or GED[®] is not required; however, students are required to have specifically documented ability to benefit.
+(See Admission to Courses Not Creditable Toward an Associate Degree in the Admissions Policies and Procedures section of this catalog.)
 Reasonable accommodations are considered.
-Evening students who enter in summer term will need five terms to complete the program.